-Action SA 6h: Continue to restrict the application of pesticides and other toxic chemicals, including glysophate, on City owned property, and discourage their use on private property and County-owned land, waterways, and public parks in the vicinity of the City, consistent with the policies established by City Resolution 5108.
+Action SA-6i: Continue to prohibit the application of pesticides and other toxic chemicals, including glysophate, on City owned property, and discourage their use on private property, consistent with the policies established by City Resolution 5108.
 Coordinate with other local agencies, including Sonoma County and Caltrans, to halt the use of pesticides and other toxic chemicals within a two-mile radius of Sebastopol.